 Understanding the Winter Overnight Parking Ban

 Every year on December 1, the city of Chicago institutes its annual winter overnight parking ban.
 This ban prevents people from parking on the city’s major arterial streets from 3 am to 7 am every night.
 The ban lasts until April 1.
 Cars that are found on these streets during the banned hours will be towed.
 When they are towed, the owners have to pay a $150 towing fee, a $60 fine and $20 per day in storage fees.
-You can check this map to see the streets where parking is banned.
 If you think that your car has been towed, you can check at this site to find out where it is.

 In addition to the major arterial streets where parking is banned every winter night from 3 am to 7 am, the city also bans parking on many other secondary arterial streets when the snowfall totals reach two inches or more.
 Both of these parking bans were put into effect to make it easier for the city’s road crews to plow and salt the streets.
 They were created after major snowstorms in the 60s and 70s ground the city to a halt when plows were unable to do their jobs due to excessive numbers of parked cars.

 Obviously, you want to avoid winter street parking on the major arterial streets all winter.
 However, you also want to avoid parking on the secondary arterial streets if there is snow in the forecast.
 There is nothing more aggravating than waking up to find your car missing when you need to get to work.
 If you want to prevent this, your best bet is to always park on side streets.